 Popular Bisphosphonate Drugs

-Numerous bisphosphonate drugs are heavily marketed through advertising promoting their wonders; however, there is a harmful side to these drugs that is often overshadowed.
+Numerous bisphosphonate drugs are heavily marketed through advertising promoting their wonders; however, there is a harmful side to these drugs that are often overshadowed.
 Some of the popular bisphosphonate drugs include:

 - Actonel (risedronate sodium) – Manufactured by Warner Chilcott, Actonel is prescribed for the prevention and treatment of postmenopausal osteoporosis.